 I am a recovering people pleaser and perfectionist, and so at first, even though I knew I was finding it harder to focus on multiple projects, I didn’t want to let people down.
 I thought that if I told people when they were booking in the process would be a bit slower, it would all be ok.
 It wasn’t and the work built up and it just added to the stress.

 I found I didn’t want lots of projects going on all at once any more, I wanted to be able to finish a project in a smaller timeframe, with the process more clearly defined.
 But I did need to keep a lot of that flexibility.

-I’d heard about Day Intensives, where you plan beforehand, and then get all the specified work done in one day.
+I’d heard about Day Intensives/ VIP Days, where you plan beforehand, and then get all the specified work done in one day.
 I liked the quick sound of this, but I wanted to have the balance of it being quick…without the stress of only having one day.

-And so I came up with a 2 week Design Intensive package.
-Usually with a day intensive the research and exploration will be done during the days before the intensive, and you’ll kick off with a call.
+And so I came up with a 2 week VIP Package.
+Usually with a 1 day VIP package or intensive the research and exploration will be done during the days before the intensive, and you’ll kick off with a call.
 I didn’t want to do calls and I wanted everything to be contained and explained inside the process.